-These gluten-free raspberry bars are soft, creamy, and bursting with fresh fruity flavor in every bite.
-They have a buttery shortbread crust topped with raspberries, melty cream cheese, and golden crumble topping.
-Whether you use fresh berries or what’s in the freezer, this simple dessert is a guaranteed win over friends and family.
+These gluten-free raspberry bars are soft, creamy, and full of fresh fruity flavor in every bite.
+They have a buttery shortbread crust topped with raspberries, a melty cream cheese filling, and a golden crumble topping.
+Whether you use fresh berries or frozen, this simple dessert is a guaranteed win over friends and family.
 They’re one of the fastest treats to disappear from our kitchen, and once you taste them, you’ll see why.

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Want to know what came in second and third place for getting eaten so quickly?
+Want to know which bars came in second and third place with my family?
 These Gluten-Free Strawberry Bars!
 Both have delicious fruity flavors!
 For more baking inspiration, check out my delicious gluten-free cookie bar recipes or these Gluten-Free Blueberry Crumble Bars.

 - Make them dairy-free by using vegan butter and dairy-free cream cheese.
 I like Kite Hill and VioLife Cream Cheese.
 Daiya also works well.